Hacking-Lab/alpine-nginx/root/opt/www/Readme.md

 # Alpine Linux NGINX Web Server
 ## Introduction
-This content ist provided by a `docker based` Alpine Linux nginx web server from the Hacking-Lab CTF system.
+This content ist provided by a `docker service` based on Alpine Linux nginx web server from the Hacking-Lab CTF system.

 ## Base Image
 * hackinglab/alpine-base